 Gary Forrest was a Michigan based securities broker.
 He worked in the securities industry for thirty-one years.
 During his career, he was registered with three different securities firms.

-The Woodbridge Group of Companies was what is known as a non-traded REIT.
-What this means is that it was a privately traded security that was not traded on any public securities exchanges.
-Due to their private nature, their is a significant lack of over-sight involved in the selling of non-traded REITs.
-Numerous securities brokers, like Gary Forrest, used this lack of over-sight to their advantage when selling this unsuitable security to their customers.
+Woodbridge was what is known as a non-traded REIT, or Real Estate Investment Trust.
+What this means is that it was a privately traded security not traded on any public securities exchanges.
+Due to their private nature, there is a great potential for oversight involved in the selling of non-traded REITs.
+Numerous securities brokers, like Gary Forrest, used this potential for oversight to their advantage when selling this unsuitable security to their customers.

 It was determined by the Securities and Exchange Commission that Woodbridge spent years operating in plain sight as an enormous Ponzi scheme.
 The associated brokers, like Gary Forrest, sold promissory notes to customers that they claimed were backed by mortgages when, in fact, they were not.